 Do not miss out the “noun” part of the noun phrase. i.e., “The Length field is set to 1” is correct, but “The Length is 1” is incorrect.

+Unnecessary noun in noun phrase

+The following terms are already noun phrases and do not need any following nouns:

+A SIFS (and all the other IFS values).
+There is no need to follow with “spacing”/”period”/”Interval”.

 Unicast and Multicast

 The terms “unicast” (or “directed”) and “multicast” are deprecated in favour of “individually addressed” and “group addressed”.